Cognitive Psychology Section

 About

-The Section's activities include an Annual Conference, usually held in September; one or more specialist events in the year, and symposia at the main Society Conference in March/April.
+Our activities include an Annual Conference, usually held in late summer and one or more specialist events in the year.

 Their interests cover most aspects of cognitive psychology and related areas.